 Free online resources for planning and executing pop-up traffic calming demonstrations.

-Mike Lydon of Street Plans Collaborative talks about his Tactical Urbanism, his unique career path and what life is like on a bike in New York City.
+Mike Lydon of Street Plans Collaborative talks about tactical urbanism, his unique career path, and what life is like on a bike in New York City.

 What's tactical urbanism and how can it be applied in your town?
 You don't need to be an engineer or a transportation planner to do it.
 Watch this short video to find out more.

 In this presentation, Mike Lydon and Anthony Garcia, coauthors of Tactical Urbanism, and Chuck Marohn, president of Strong Towns, share a simple, yet radical approach to street design: assembling a team of key people—engineers, elected officials, health professionals, and, most importantly, neighbors who travel and live on these streets.
 The design of safe, productive streets should be in the hands of these people and we’ll show you how.